stonepros/stone/doc/architecture.rst

  Architecture
 ==============

-:term:`Ceph` uniquely delivers **object, block, and file storage** in one unified system.
-Ceph is highly reliable, easy to manage, and free.
-The power of Ceph can transform your company's IT infrastructure and your ability to manage vast amounts of data.
-Ceph delivers extraordinary scalability–thousands of clients accessing petabytes to exabytes of data.
-A :term:`Ceph Node` leverages commodity hardware and intelligent daemons, and a :term:`Ceph Storage Cluster` accommodates large numbers of nodes, which communicate with each other to replicate and redistribute data dynamically.
+:term:`Stone` uniquely delivers **object, block, and file storage** in one unified system.
+Stone is highly reliable, easy to manage, and free.
+The power of Stone can transform your company's IT infrastructure and your ability to manage vast amounts of data.
+Stone delivers extraordinary scalability–thousands of clients accessing petabytes to exabytes of data.
+A :term:`Stone Node` leverages commodity hardware and intelligent daemons, and a :term:`Stone Storage Cluster` accommodates large numbers of nodes, which communicate with each other to replicate and redistribute data dynamically.

 .. image:: images/stack.png

-The Ceph Storage Cluster
+The Stone Storage Cluster
 ========================

-Ceph provides an infinitely scalable :term:`Ceph Storage Cluster` based upon :abbr:`RADOS (Reliable Autonomic Distributed Object Store)`, which you can read about in `RADOS - A Scalable, Reliable Storage Service for Petabyte-scale Storage Clusters`_.
+Stone provides an infinitely scalable :term:`Stone Storage Cluster` based upon :abbr:`RADOS (Reliable Autonomic Distributed Object Store)`, which you can read about in `RADOS - A Scalable, Reliable Storage Service for Petabyte-scale Storage Clusters`_.

-A Ceph Storage Cluster consists of multiple types of daemons:
+A Stone Storage Cluster consists of multiple types of daemons:

-- :term:`Ceph Monitor`
+- :term:`Stone Monitor`
-- :term:`Ceph OSD Daemon`
+- :term:`Stone OSD Daemon`
-- :term:`Ceph Manager`
+- :term:`Stone Manager`
-- :term:`Ceph Metadata Server`
+- :term:`Stone Metadata Server`

 .. ditaa::